 Introducing St. Peter's Community

 St. Peter’s Episcopal Church, Lithgow, is a well-established country parish with approximately 300 members.
-The church itself, which accommodates 80 to 90 at capacity, is a simple, Carpenter Gothic building located just outside the Village of Millbrook, in Dutchess County, New York.
+The church itself, which accommodates about 110 people at capacity, is a simple, Carpenter Gothic building located just outside the Village of Millbrook, in Dutchess County, New York.
 Attendance at a typical Sunday 9:30 a.m. service is 50 to 60, with 6 to 10 attending the 8:00 a.m.
 Eucharist.
 The church’s rural setting is idyllic: rolling pastures and fields, with large maple trees that turn golden and crimson in the fall.

-This is a parish that has been re-energized over the past 35 years and is optimistic about its future.
-The last three Priests-in-Charge increased the congregation by more than threefold, and the number of people attending services has commensurately more than tripled.
-As the composition of the parish has grown to include approximately 144 families, including 65 children, the development of suitable Christian education programs and other initiatives for children of all ages has become essential to the church’s mission and its prospects.
+The parish has grown over the past 35 years.
+Over that period, the congregation has increased by more than threefold, and the number of people attending services has commensurately more than tripled.
+As the composition of the parish has grown to include approximately 144 families, including 65 children, the development of suitable Christian education programs and other initiatives for children of all ages have become integral parts of the church’s mission and its prospects.

-From a recently concluded survey (discussed below) of the congregation, it is clear that there is a strong commitment to the church, to the traditions that have developed over the last 35 years, and to activate and increase engagement in the church’s programs.
-It is also clear that there is a strong interest in augmenting the congregation’s numbers.
-This commitment is anchored first and foremost by the spiritual leadership provided by the Priests, whose sermons have been thought-provoking and intellectually stimulating, linking the Old and New Testaments to the historical past and to the present-day lives of the parishioners.
+There is a strong commitment to our church, to the traditions that have developed over the last 35 years, and to activate and increase engagement in the church’s programs.
+There is also a strong interest in welcoming new congregants.
+This commitment is anchored first and foremost by the spiritual leadership provided by the Vicar, whose sermons are thought-provoking and intellectually stimulating, linking the Old and New Testaments to the historical past and to the present-day lives of the parishioners.